Why Sky Pond Trail in Rocky Mountain National Park is One of the Best Hikes In Colorado

 This page contains affiliate links.
 Read the full disclaimer for more information.

-Sometimes Coloradans can be a little nervous about sharing their favorite hikes.
-And that that reticence can sometimes feel a little like gatekeeping, aren’t the outdoors for everyone?
-So the fact that I’m going to share one of my favorite hikes in Colorado may feel like blasphemy to some, but for me it’s a wonderful way to share a magical space and moment that I had outdoors with the hope that you may get the opportunity to enjoy it as well.
+Sometimes Coloradans can be a little nervous about sharing their favorite hikes, and that reticence can sometimes feel a little like gatekeeping.
+Aren’t the outdoors for everyone?
+So the fact that I’m going to share one of my favorite hikes in Colorado may feel like blasphemy to some.
+Still, for me, it’s a wonderful way to share a magical space and moment I had outdoors, in the hope that you may have the opportunity to enjoy it as well.

 There are a number of incredible hikes throughout the state with varying degrees of difficulty.
 But, one of the most notable hikes is the one I’m about to share with you (and it’s under 2 hours away from Denver!)

-Fortunately, the group I was meeting was super lively (read a little loud) and I was able to easily find them once I arrived.
+Fortunately, the group I was meeting was super lively and I was able to easily find them once I arrived.
 We began our hike and were slow and steady in our pace.
-Once the sun came up the trail took on a different energy even though it still wasn’t sunny but foggy and misty.
+Once the sun came up, the trail took on a different energy, even though it still wasn’t sunny but foggy and misty.
 What I liked about this hike was that it was a steady elevation gain the entire trail.
-One thing to be aware of is that towards the end of the hike there are a few points where you do have to scramble.
+One thing to be aware of is that towards the end of the hike, there are a few points where you do have to scramble.

-Colorado has 4 national parks with the most well known is Rocky Mountain National Park.
+Colorado has 4 national parks, but the most well-known is Rocky Mountain National Park.
 There are a few reasons why this is the case.
-Rocky Mountain National Park is the most accessible of the four parks and is about an hour and half drive from Denver depending on the traffic.
-One thing to know is that the summer season is the high season and to plan accordingly.
-It does cost to visit the park and depends on the number of passengers and size of your vehicle.
+Rocky Mountain National Park is the most accessible of the four parks and is about an hour and half drive from Denver, depending on the traffic.
+One thing to know is that the summer season is the high season, and to plan accordingly.

 The Park has stunning views, numerous other hikes that you can enjoy and wildlife such as elk, deer, bears, moose and more.
 Don’t try to get close to any of the wildlife (your hiking safety is important).
 One of my favorite activities during a day trip to the park is to visit the Alpine Visitor Center and walk up Huffers Hill, one of the most beautiful points in the park.
 I love how quiet it is at the top of the hill as you enjoy what feels like endless views of the entire park.
 There are several park and hike points that you can enjoy before arriving at the Alpine Center.
 One thing to be aware of is that Trail Ridge Road closes typically in early October due to snow accumulation and won’t reopen until late spring.